Wednesday (Pre-Conference), Nov. 6

 Sponsored by Arborjet | Ecologel

-Speaker: Joe Aiken (ISA Certified Arborist) and Korey Lofy (ISA Certified Arborist), Arborjet | Ecolog
+Speaker: Joe Aiken (ISA Certified Arborist) and Korey Lofy (ISA Certified Arborist), Arborjet | Ecologel

 Brought back by popular demand, Joe and Korey will host a live episode of their award-winning podcast, Discovery Forestry, to discuss the past, present, and future state of technology and practices in the plant health care industry.
 With over 60 years of combined experience in the field, Joe and Korey will discuss where PHC is today, what the newest advances are, and where things will be in the future.
 Between new technology, clean energy, legislative restrictions, labor challenges, and new research, there’s plenty of topics to explore!